vrikodar/THM_Buffer-Overflow-Prep/README.md

 # NOTE

-  *The badChars scripts present in each overflow contain a badChars variable from which also badchars specific to the overflow have been eliminated*
+  *The badChars scripts present in each overflow directory contains a badChars variable from which also badchars specific to the overflow have been eliminated*

 **Other Overflows will be added as I do them**